 The Quartz Crystal Microbalance Technique

-A quartz crystal mounted on a sample holder in an UHV chamber enables us to monitor sputtering and deposition processes in situ and with high accuracy.
+A quartz crystal mounted on a sample holder in an UHV chamber enables us to monitor sputtering and deposition processes in situ and with extremely high accuracy.
 The eigenfrequency change of the crystal is directly linked to a mass increase or decrease respectively.
-We are currently using the setup to investigate the interaction of fusion relevant targets with ions.
+With our technique we were able to discover the so-called potential sputtering mechanism (see publications below).
+We are currently using the setup to investigate erosion of fusion relevant materials by plasma ions as well as deposition and implantation (collaboration with the Max Planck Institut Garching, Institut für Plasmaphysik (IPP)[http://www.ipp.mpg.de] and Forschungszentrum Jülich [http://www.fz-juelich.de].

 Potential sputtering